danweiner/learning-p5-js/README.md

 - mousePressed() - mouse clicks
 - keyPressed() - key presses

-This example demonstrates [both event functions]() - adding squares whenever the ouse is pressed and clearing the background when a key is pressed.
+This example demonstrates [both event functions](https://github.com/danweiner/learning-p5-js/tree/master/lesson-1/example-3.5-events) - adding squares whenever the ouse is pressed and clearing the background when a key is pressed.

+frameRate() requires a integer between 1 and 60 and enforces the speed at which p5.js will cycle through draw().  frameRate(30) means 30 frames per second, the traditional speed for computer animation.
+If you don't include frameRate(), p5 will attempt to run the sketch at 60 frames per second.
+Since computers run at different speeds, framerate() is used to make sure that your sketch is consistent across multiple computers.

+Here is Dan's [sketch](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp03_flow/example_03_06_interactive_zoog) of interactive Zoog.
+Zoog's entire body follows the mouse.
+Its eye color is determined by the mouse location.
+Its legs are drawn from the previous mouse location to the current mouse location.
+Finally, when the mouse is clicked, the message is displayed in the console: "Take me to your leader!"